paul-thebaud/v-phone-input/CONTRIBUTING.md

 ## Pull Requests

-- **Lint your code.** Make sure your code follows our coding standards by running `yarn lint` on the CLI.
+- **Lint your code.** Make sure your code follows our coding standards by running `pnpm lint` on the CLI.

 - **Add tests!** Your patch won't be accepted if it does not have tests.